iamkrut/nlp_projects/lexical_substitution_retrofitting/README.md

 ## Check your accuracy

-To check your accuracy on the dev set:
+To check accuracy on the dev set:

     python3 check.py